haberdashPI/german_track/_research/plans.md

   b. object alone
   c. spatial alone
   maybe t-test? something simple anyways
+  d. can these be down with the median power?

 3. buildup and switching: near v far classification
   a. by condition: near v far, early v late, salience? (high low),
     maybe have different panels, main results
+  b. can these been done with the median power?

 send the plots as I go
 also start figuring out the behavioral result analyses